netkingZ/3Ds-Max-Optimize-Subdivs/README.md

 -
 # How to Install?

-Drag and Drop Optmize-Subdivs script in your 3Ds Max seen </br>
+Drag and Drop Optmize-Subdivs script in your 3Ds Max screen </br>
 Copy and paste script in : C:/Programs/Autodesk/3ds Max (year)/scripts

 # Credits